godswillubah/alx-zero_day/README.md

-## We kickstart the Program with a project on Git :tada:
+## We kickstart the Program with a project on Git  :octocat: